TravelComments.com country guide Botswana

 Botswana is Southern Africa's success story – political and economical.
 Since the independence from Great Britain in 1966 Botswana has been under a democratic civilian leadership, implemented progressive social politics and used the enormous diamond resources to become one of the most successful economies in Africa.
 Beside the mineral extraction, which is still dominating the economy, the tourism industry is the new growing activity in Botswana.
 Targeting especially on high-class tourism Botswana is now using its natural beauty to become one of the key players in the Southern African tourism market.
+Check out Botswana Safaris by Signature for some great tours around the country.

 By car - by far the easiest way of getting around in Botswana.
 Rental cars are available at populations centres at relatively moderate prices.
 If you’re in a group, renting a car is also often the most economical way of exploring the country.
 Most major roads are in excellent condition.
 Driving is on the left-hand side of the road.
 All major hubs in Botswana are connected by highways and very good tarmac roads.
 Off main routes, the roads range from good, high-speed gravel to deep, rutted sand.
 4x4 enthusiasts and offroader will find there favourite routes there.